karthikeyanbalusamy/OilPrice_Prediction/README.md

 3. Convert DateTiemIndex to Day elapsed
 4. Plot the Time series data

-# Data Visualization
+# Assumptions of LR
+  1. Linear relationship:
   From the below graphs, it is observed that the positive, strong co-relation between dependent and independent variable.
-Also, the data is normally distributed.
-Hence, it satisfies the assumptions of Linear Regression.

  ![image.png](Images/Line_Graph.png)<BR>

+ 2. Normal Distribution
+ It is inferred from the below graph, that the data is normally distrinuted.

 ![image.png](Images/Regression.png)<BR>

+Hence, it satisfies the assumptions of Linear Regression.

 # Split Data - Train & Test
 Dataset has been split into Train & Test.
 Model learn the train data and find the best fit model with the below co-efficient & Intercept.